numberscope/frontscope/doc/working-with-bigints.md

     overflow checking and throw an error if accuracy would be lost.
 Note that any value you get from the OEIS may be too large to fit in the JavaScript number type.
+-   For example, you may want to evaluate a function like sine or log on a bigint value.
+For sine, you will have to convert to a number; for log we have `natlog` in the math module that works on both numbers and bigints.
+    Note that if you have a bigint larger than can safely be converted to a number (e.g., larger than JavaScript `Number.MAX_SAFE_INTEGER`), and you want to take say the sine of it, it should be possible to use double-angle and sum formulas to bring the operand down into the safe range for conversion.
+If there is demand for such operations, we could implement them in the math module.
--   In any math operations, both operands must be of the same type.
+-   In any arithmetic operations like + and \*, both operands must be of the same type.
 So generally prefer converting to bigints any numbers you may need to use in a calculation with bigints, if possible.
 -   However, note that the result of dividing one bigint by another is automatically "floored" to produce an integer result.
 Be careful to think if that's what you want; if not, you may need to rearrange your